codelv/enaml-web/README.md

 # Enaml Web Components #

-Build websites using server side web components generated with [enaml](https://github.com/nucleic/enaml) and your favorite webserver.
+Build websites with server side web components constructed using [enaml](https://github.com/nucleic/enaml) views and rendered with [lxml](http://lxml.de/).

 _Note: this is still in alpha currently it cannot bind data between the browser and server_